vsooda/caffe-spn/README.md

 and then follow the [Installation](http://caffe.berkeleyvision.org/installation.html) to install all neccesary dependencies, then

 $make all -j

-$make pycaffe.
+$make pycaffe

-Integrating SPN into your own caffe:
+If you need to integrate the SPN layer into your own caffe, do the following steps and rebuild:

 1. copying "caffe-dev/src/caffe/layers/gaterecurrent2dnoind_layer.cpp", "caffe-dev/src/caffe/layers/gaterecurrent2dnoind_layer.cu" into "<your caffe root>/src/caffe/layers".